-3.5 In order to provide clarity for Chairs and Committee members and to manage the duration of meetings, it is proposed that speech times should be

-'Except with the consent of the Chair, the mover of a motion shall not speak for more than five minutes and no other speaker shall speak for more than three minutes on any individual agenda item.
+3.5 In order to provide clarity for Chairs and Committee members and to manage the duration of meetings, it is proposed that speech times should be included in the Council Procedure Rules for Committees and sub-Committees as they are for full Council.
+This would mean that Council Procedure Rule 16.4 would be replicated for Committees and sub-Committees as below:- Except with the consent of the Chair, the mover of a motion shall not speak for more than five minutes and no other speaker shall speak for more than three minutes on any individual agenda item.
 For the purposes of this Procedure Rule, a person who moves an amendment is not moving a motion.
 The length of time allotted to the mover of a motion does not include any time permitted under a right of reply.
 This rule shall not apply to questions.
 Any extension of time for speeches consented to by the Chair shall normally be limited to five minutes.'